 If your destination is still far, you can always choose to travel in an auto, personal or shared, or a public bus.
 Autos can be expensive and as per the drivers’ demand.
-Buses are another cheapest way to travel under Rs.
+Buses are another cheapest way to travel for under Rs.
 15. You can also enjoy an Ola or Uber ride on days you want to escape the heat and public.
 So, the cost of living in Delhi for students is pretty reasonable.

 Delhi has many fitness clubs and gyms that will cost you around Rs.
 2000-3000 per month.
 Other extra-curricular activities like training in sports, or adventurous activities like Ice skating will not cost you more than Rs.
 1000.

-You can also make use of health and fitness apps like the Cult fit and Daily Yoga, which can cost you around Rs.
+You can also use health and fitness apps like the Cult fit and Daily Yoga, which can cost you around Rs.
 300 – 500 every month as your expense in Delhi.

 Delhi has numerous options when it comes to shopping.
-You can choose to go to a mall or shop on a street without compromising on the quality or brand.
-For street shopping, you can head out to areas like Sarojini Nagar, Khan Market, Connaught Place, Chandni Chowk, etc and shop as much in just under Rs.
+You can choose to go to a mall or shop on the street without compromising on the quality or brand.
+For street shopping, you can head out to areas like Sarojini Nagar, Khan Market, Connaught Place, Chandni Chowk, etc. and shop as much in just under Rs.
 5000.
 These come under affordable accommodation in Delhi for shopping purposes.
-The price may vary and increase if you choose to shop in a mall.
+The price may vary and increase if you shop in a mall.

 FAQs on Delhi